juju/docs/src/en/tools-charm-tools.md

   user input.
 To suppress prompts and accept all defaults instead, use the `-a` or `--accept-defaults` option.

-  ### Create Options

-    - `-h`, `--help`: Show help.
-    - `-t`, `--template`: Designate the template to use when creating the charm.
-    - `-a`, `--accept-defaults`: If the chosen template prompts for user input, suppress all prompts and accept the defaults instead.
-    - `-v`, `--verbose`: Show debug output.

-  ### Bash Example

-      charm create -t bash my-charm

-  will create the following charm structure:

-        my-charm
-        ├── config.yaml
-        ├── hooks
-        │   ├── config-changed
-        │   ├── install
-        │   ├── relation-name-relation-broken
-        │   ├── relation-name-relation-changed
-        │   ├── relation-name-relation-departed
-        │   ├── relation-name-relation-joined
-        │   ├── start
-        │   ├── stop
-        │   └── upgrade-charm
-        ├── icon.svg
-        ├── metadata.yaml
-        ├── README.ex
-        └── revision

-  ### Python Example

-      charm create -t python-basic my-charm

-  will create the following structure:

-        my-charm/
-        ├── charm-helpers.yaml
-        ├── config.yaml
-        ├── hooks
-            │   ├── config-changed
-            │   ├── install
-            │   ├── start
-            │   ├── stop
-            │   └── upgrade-charm
-            ├── icon.svg
-            ├── lib
-            │   └── charmhelpers
-            │       ├── core
-            │       │   ├── decorators.py
-            │       │   ├── files.py
-            │       │   ├── fstab.py
-            │       │   ├── hookenv.py
-            │       │   ├── host.py
-            │       │   ├── hugepage.py
-            │       │   ├── __init__.py
-            │       │   ├── kernel.py
-            │       │   ├── services
-            │       │   │   ├── base.py
-            │       │   │   ├── helpers.py
-            │       │   │   └── __init__.py
-            │       │   ├── strutils.py
-            │       │   ├── sysctl.py
-            │       │   ├── templating.py
-            │       │   └── unitdata.py
-            │       └── __init__.py
-            ├── metadata.yaml
-            ├── README.ex
-            ├── revision
-            ├── scripts
-            │   └── charm_helpers_sync.py
-            └── tests
-                ├── 00-setup
-                └── 10-deploy

 ^# grant

-      grant [options] <charm or bundle id> [--channel <channel>] [--acl (read|write)] [--set] [,,...]
+      charm grant [options] <charm or bundle id> [--channel <channel>] [--acl (read|write)] [--set] [,,...]

-  Grant charm or bundle permissions in the Charm Store.
-When charms are pushed they default to only being shown to you, in order for other people to see your charm, you need to explicitly grant them permissions.

-  The grant command extends permissions for the given charm or bundle to the given users.
+  Extends permissions for the given charm or bundle to the given users.

-      charm grant ~kirk/wordpress james
+      charm grant ~johndoe/wordpress fred

   The command accepts many users (comma-separated list) or everyone.

-  The `--acl` parameter accepts "read" and "write" values.
-By default "read" permissions are granted.
+  The --acl parameter accepts "read" and "write" values.
+By default "read" permissions are granted:

-      charm grant ~kirk/wordpress --acl write james
+      charm grant ~johndoe/wordpress --acl write fred

-  The `--set` parameters is used to overwrite any existing ACLs for the charm or bundle.
+  The --set parameter is used to overwrite any existing ACLs:

-      charm grant ~kirk/wordpress --acl write --set james,robert
+      charm grant ~johndoe/wordpress --acl write --set fred,bob

-  To select a channel, use the `--channel` option, for instance:
+  To select a channel, use the --channel option:

-      charm grant ~kirk/wordpress --channel development --acl write --set james,robert
+      charm grant ~johndoe/wordpress --channel stable --acl write --set fred,bob

 ^# help

-      charm help [topic]
+      charm help [command]

-  show help on a command or other topic.
-Running `charm` with no arguments will also show topics.
+  Shows help on a command.

+  Running just `charm` (with no arguments) will display the list of available commands.

 ^# layers

-      charm-layers [-h] [-r] [-l LOG_LEVEL] [--description] [charm]
+      charm layers [-h] [-r] [-l LOG_LEVEL] [--description] [charm]

-  Inspect the layers of a built charm.
-The output is colour coded.
-Each of the results in the layers section is assigned a unique colour that corresponds to each file that is part of that layer.
+  Inspects the layers of a built charm.

 ^# list

-      charm list [-h|--help] [-u <username>]
+      charm list [options]

-  list charms for a given user name.
+  Lists the charms under a given user name, by default yours.

       charm list -u lars

   When no arguments are given it returns a list of charms that the currently logged in user has pushed.

       charm list

 ^# list-resources

       charm list-resources [options] <charm>

-  This command will report the resources for a charm in the charm store.
+  Displays the resources for a charm in the Charm Store.

-  <charm> can be a charm URL, or an unambiguously condensed form of
+  The charm can be expressed as a charm URL, or an unambiguously condensed form of it.
-  it.
 So the following forms will be accepted:

-      charm list-resources cs:xenial/mysql
+  For cs:trusty/mysql :
-      charm list-resources mysql
+    mysql
-      charm list-resources trusty/mysql
+    trusty/mysql

-      charm list-resources cs:~kirk/xenial/mysql
-      charm list-resources cs:~kirk/mysql
+  For cs:~user/trusty/mysql :
+    cs:~user/mysql

-  Where the series is not supplied, the series from your local host is used.
+  When the series is not supplied, the series from your local host is used.
   Thus the above examples imply that the local series is trusty.

 ^# login

-  The login command uses Ubuntu SSO to obtain security credentials for the charm store.
-Note that the charm command will prompt you if you need to login to the store before any operation that requires authentication, so you don't usually need to run this command stand-alone.
+      charm login

+  Logs the user in to the Charm Store using Ubuntu SSO.

 ^# logout

-  The logout command removes all security credentials for the charm store.

-^# proof

-      charm proof CHARM_DIRECTORY

-  Proof is designed to perform a "lint" against a charm or bundle's structure to validate if it conforms to what the Charm Store will accept. `proof` will provide output at varying levels of severity. `I` is informational - these are things a charm could do but don't currently. `W` is a warning - these are items that violate charm store policy or have an adverse affect on tools in the Juju ecosystem. `E` is an error - these are items that are major and will result in a broken charm.
-Any charm with a Warning or Error will not pass charm store review policy.
-The charm store itself will not accept a push that has an error.

-^# release

-      charm release [options] <charm or bundle id> [--channel <channel>]

-  The release command releases a charm or bundle in the charm store.
-  Releasing is the action of assigning one channel to a specific charm or bundle revision (revision need to be specified), so that it can be shared with other users and also referenced without specifying the revision.

-  Multiple release channels are supported.
-The channels are:

-   - **stable**: (default) This is the latest, tested, working stable version of the charm.
-   - **candidate**: A release candidate.
-There is high confidence this will work fine, but there may be minor bugs.
-   - **beta**: A beta testing milestone release.
-   - **edge**: The very latest version - expect bugs!

-      charm release ~lars/xenial/wordpress

-  To select another channel, use the `--channel` option, for instance:

-      charm release ~lars/xenial/wordpress --channel stable
-      charm release xenial/django-42 -c beta --resource website-3 --resource data-2

-  If your charm uses resources, you must specify what revision of each resource will be released along with the charm, using the --resource flag (one per resource).
-Note that resource info is embedded in bundles, so you cannot use this flag with bundles.

-      charm release xenial/django-42 --resource website-3 --resource data-2

-^# pull

-      charm pull [options] <charm or bundle id> [--channel <channel>] [<directory>]

-  If you want to grab one of the charm store charms or bundles, use the `get` command specifying the `CHARM_NAME` you want to copy and provide an optional `CHARMS_DIRECTORY`.
-Otherwise the current directory will be used

-  For example:

-      charm pull mysql

-  Will download the mysql charm files to directory `mysql` within your current path.

-      charm pull wordpress ~/wordpress-charm

-  Will download the wordpress charm files to `~/wordpress-charm`

-      charm pull trusty/wordpress-trusty
+      charm logout

-  Will copy the Trusty version of the wordpress charm (files) into directory `wordpress-trusty` under the current directory.

-  To select a channel, use the `--channel` option, for instance:

-      charm pull wordpress --channel development

-  Note that `charm pull` only pulls down a copy of the charm that is in the store.
-It should not be used when you want to hack on a charm, for that you should use `charm pull-source`.
+  Logs the user out of the Charm Store.

 ^# pull-source

       charm pull-source [-h] [-v] [--description] item [dir]

-  Download the source code for a charm, layer, or interface.
+  Downloads the source code for a charm, layer, or interface.

   The item to download can be specified using any of the following forms:

   - [cs:]charm
   - [cs:]series/charm
   - [cs:]~user/charm
   - [cs:]~user/series/charm
   - layer:layer-name
   - interface:interface-name

-  If the item is a layered charm, and the top layer of the charm has a repository key in `layer.yaml`, the top layer repository will be cloned.
+  If the item is a layered charm, and the top layer of the charm has a repo key in layer.yaml, the top layer repo will be cloned.
 Otherwise, the charm archive will be downloaded and extracted from the charm store.

-  If a download directory is not specified, the following environment vars will be used to determine the download location:
+  If a download directory is not specified, the following environment variables will be used to determine the download location:

-   - For charms, `$JUJU_REPOSITORY`
+  - For charms, $JUJU_REPOSITORY
-   - For layers, `$LAYER_PATH`
+  - For layers, $LAYER_PATH
-   - For interfaces, `$INTERFACE_PATH`
+  - For interfaces, $INTERFACE_PATH

   If a download location can not be determined from environment variables, the current working directory will be used.

   The download is aborted if the destination directory already exists.

-  positional arguments:
-    item           Name of the charm, layer, or interface to download. dir            Directory in which to place the downloaded source.
+^# proof

+      charm proof [-h] [--description] [-b] [--debug] [charm_name]

+  Performs static analysis on a charm or bundle.

+^# release

+      charm release [options] <charm or bundle id> [--channel <channel>]

+  Publishes a charm or bundle to the charm store.
+Releasing is the action of assigning one channel to a specific charm or bundle revision (revision needs to be specified), so that it can be shared with other users and also referenced without specifying the revision.
+Four channels are supported, in order of
+  stability: "stable", "candidate", "beta", and "edge"; the "stable" channel is the default.

+      charm release ~bob/trusty/wordpress

+  To select another channel, use the --channel option:

+      charm release ~bob/trusty/wordpress --channel beta
+      charm release wily/django-42 -c edge --resource website-3 --resource data-2

+  If your charm uses resources, you must specify what revision of each resource will be published along with the charm, using the --resource flag (one per resource).
+Note that resource info is embedded in bundles, so you cannot use this flag with bundles.

+      charm release wily/django-42 --resource website-3 --resource data-2

+^# pull

+      charm pull [options] <charm or bundle id> [--channel <channel>] [<directory>]

+  Downloads a copy of a charm or bundle from the charm store into a local directory.
+If the directory is unspecified, the directory will be named after the charm or bundle.

+  To download the wordpress charm into directory 'wordpress' in the current directory:

+      charm pull trusty/wordpress

+  To select a channel, use the --channel option:

+      charm pull wordpress --channel edge

 ^# push

       charm push [options] <directory> [<charm or bundle id>]

-  The push command uploads a charm or bundle from the local directory to the charm store.
+  Uploads a charm or bundle from the local directory to the charm store.

   The charm or bundle id must not specify a revision: the revision will be chosen by the charm store to be one more than any existing revision.